-Approximately 116.5 million tourists visited Florida in 2017, a seventh-consecutive record year, converging on the state’s famous theme parks, beaches and destination spots such as the Keys and Everglades National Park.
+In 2019, Florida had 131.42 million tourists, and the state has had more than 100 million visitors a year from 2010 to 2019 converging on the state’s famous theme parks, beaches and destination spots such as the Keys and Everglades National Park.

 Many of you beach bums in the swingin' '70s knew nothing of SPF.
 It was baby oil, baby, slathered on your tender skin to enhance rays of sunshine to deepen your tan.
 Little did you know.

 The sun on exposed skin was dangerous then and is dangerous now, especially if you're a tenderfoot moving from the Midwest or Northeast to year-round sunshine in tropical Florida.
 Sunburn can cause premature wrinkling and uneven skin coloring.
 And too many sunburns or too much sun will cause your skin's texture to change.

 Sun worshippers are urged to stop sunbathing, avoid the sun between 10 a.m. and 4 p.m. (when the sun's rays are most damaging), and use broad-spectrum sunscreens.
 And when you are on the beach, sit under an umbrella or some other shaded protection from the sun.

-Scammers Like Florida as Much as Retirees
+Scammers like Florida as much as retirees

 You can run but you can't hide from scammers.
 You can also retire, move to Florida, and you still can't hide from scammers.
-That's because the Sunshine State ranks No. 1 in the U.S. for fraud, with 993 reports per 100,000 residents in 2017, according to the Federal Trade Commission's Consumer Sentinel Network report.
+That's because the Sunshine State ranks No. 4 in the U.S. for fraud, with 1,446 reports per 100,000 residents in 2022, according to the Federal Trade Commission's Consumer Sentinel Network report.